sailor-elite/Advertisement-Robot/README.md

 # GENERAL INFORMATION

 The purpose of this project is to create advertisement robot using ESP32 and Raspberry Pi Pico microprocessors.
-Mentioned boards are used for the sound effects (ESP32) and steering DC Motors through Access Point (Raspberry Pi Pico).
+Mentioned boards are used for the sound effects (ESP32) and steering DC Motors through Access Point (Raspberry Pi Pico W).

 # COMPONENTS

 Components used in the project:
 - ESP32 S3 N16R8 DevKitC-1 16MB Flash 8MB PSRAM 2 x USB C
 - Raspberry Pi Pico W - RP2040 ARM Cortex M0+ CYW43439 - WiFi
-- MciroSD reader board
+- MicroSD reader board

 # DEPENDENCIES